I'm a home cook who hates wasting food. I'm armed with tips and tricks to help your food last.

 How to Warm up Donuts in the Oven

 I developed this method because I do not have a microwave.

 "Jessica, why don't you have a microwave?
 Everyone has a microwave.
 What have you been doing, living under a rock like a cavewoman?"

 This is when I explain my microwave passed on, to the great kitchen in the sky.
-It heated until it was unable to heat any more.
+It heated until it was unable to heat anymore.
 I had a nice funeral for it, but now I am without one.
-So I searched out a way to warm our special little friend the donut in my oven.
+So, I searched for a way to warm our special little friend the donut in my oven.
 Using the oven may take a bit longer, but the results can essentially be the same.